harsimar530/Projects/README.md

 # Stock Direction Prediction/Project 2
 Developed a system to predict stock direction using a set of variables from yahoo finance and some engineered, using logistic regression & SVM.

+#Kafka Producer & Consumer
+Mimic real-time streaming data-feed.
+Notebook loads processed data and publishes data at an approrpiate time.

+# Kafka Producer
+The following script uses the kafka-python library to publish messages to Kafka topics using a JSON serializer.

 # Kafka Consumer
 Script that uses kafka-python library to consume messages from a Kafka Topic.
 Notebook conumes messages from the Kafka producer to validate messages are properly publishing to the appropriate topics.